RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 # Overview

-This project introduces an end-to-end framework for identifying and prioritizing public sector demand for external data.
-It leverages federal job postings from USAJobs.gov to detect roles that are likely engaged in third-party data acquisition, even when not explicitly labeled as such.
-By combining keyword-based labeling with natural language processing (NLP) classification, the tool produces a DataBuyerScore for each posting, ranking jobs by their likelihood of representing a data-buying role.
+This project introduces an end-to-end framework for identifying, classifying, and prioritizing public sector demand for external third-party data.
+It leverages federal job postings from USAJobs.gov to detect roles engaged in data acquisition activities — even when not explicitly labeled — by combining traditional keyword detection, feature engineering, and natural language processing (NLP) modeling.

-The framework creates structured features (e.g., agency size, industry, seniority) and analyzes unstructured text (titles, descriptions, duties) using TF-IDF vectorization and logistic regression.
-It surfaces both explicit and latent buyer roles, enabling researchers and vendors to prioritize leads based on demand signals inferred from hiring language.

-In parallel, the project includes a market analysis component that investigates broader public sector data demand patterns.
-This includes mapping strategic use cases — such as fraud detection, sentiment analysis, patient matching, and ad targeting — to specific agencies and roles.
-It also explores how data buyer behavior varies by agency size, role seniority, Industry, and the presence of generalist versus specialist job functions.
-This project goes beyond role-level classification to map how data use cases show up across agencies and industries.
-Through visualization and scoring, it highlights which parts of the government are functionally reliant on third-party data.

-This work provides value to vendors seeking to identify government demand for external data, researchers studying digital public infrastructure, and policymakers interested in how data-driven functions are operationalized in the federal workforce.
+At the core of the framework is the `data_buyer_toolkit` package, a modular Python library that provides:

+- Automated extraction and preprocessing of USAJobs data
+- Structured feature generation (agency size, industry, seniority, etc.)
+- Detection of explicit and latent data buyer roles using NLP classification
+- Scoring of job postings via a `DataBuyerScore` to prioritize leads
+- Targeted use case mapping for strategic domains such as:
+  - Fraud detection
+  - Sentiment analysis
+  - Patient record matching
+  - Advertising targeting

+Beyond individual role classification, the framework conducts broader **market analysis** to map patterns of public sector demand:
+- How data-related hiring varies by agency size, role seniority, and industry
+- Identification of generalist vs. specialist buyer profiles
+- Visualization of which parts of the government rely most heavily on external data

+Through this combined modeling and market research approach, the project highlights **where and how third-party data is operationalized in the federal workforce**.
+It provides actionable insights for:

+- **Vendors**: identifying high-potential government buyers
+- **Researchers**: analyzing the evolution of public sector digital infrastructure
+- **Policymakers**: understanding functional dependence on external data

+This framework is fully automated, modular, and designed for scalable adaptation to other datasets, use cases, and classification targets.

 ## Applications